Racket (sports equipment): Tennis

-By 1975, aluminum construction improvements allowed for the introduction of the first American "oversized" racket, which was manufactured by Weed.
+By 1975, aluminium construction improvements allowed for the introduction of the first American "oversized" racket, which was manufactured by Weed.
 Prince popularized the oversize racket, which had a head size of approximately 110 sqin.
 Howard Head was able to obtain a broad patent for Prince, despite the prior art of the Bentley Fortissimo (the first oversize, made in Germany of fiberglass) and the Weed.
 The patent was rejected by Germany but approved in the USA.
-The popularity of the Prince aluminum oversize had the side effect of popularizing rackets having other non-standard head sizes such as mid-size 85–90 sqin and mid-plus sizes 95–98 sqin.
+The popularity of the Prince aluminium oversize had the side effect of popularizing rackets having other non-standard head sizes such as mid-size 85–90 sqin and mid-plus sizes 95–98 sqin.
 Fairly quickly, midsize frames began to become the most-used frames in the pro tours.
 Martina Navratilova popularized the midsize graphite racket, with her wins using the Yonex R-7, the first midsize graphite racket made by Yonex.
 Nearly at the same time, however, she said the "jumbo" rackets (midsize included) should be removed from the sport for making it easier.
 She said she would use them only because other players could, as they were tournament-legal.
 Fewer players chose to use oversize rackets, and some switched to midplus frames after their earliest career for more control.
-Fiberglass frames also had a brief period of limited popularity, making fewer inroads among top players than aluminum.
+Fiberglass frames also had a brief period of limited popularity, making fewer inroads among top players than aluminium.
 Also, the earliest composites, such as the Head Competition series, used by Arthur Ashe, were made without graphite.
-These were more flexible than a typical early graphite composite but stiffer than wood, fiberglass, and aluminum.
+These were more flexible than a typical early graphite composite but stiffer than wood, fiberglass, and aluminium.